-- 1. Remove screws. - 2.
-Remove oil pump assembly from closure plate. - 3.
-Remove oil pump rotor. - Remove oil pickup by unhooking locking clip, and pulling it free from oil pump body. - If relief valve is similar to shown, drive out pin to remove oil pressure relief valve piston and spring.
+- Remove screws. - 2.
+Remove oil pump assembly from oil pan. - 3.
+Remove oil pump rotor.
+If a plastic pickup is used, unhook locking clip, and carefully pull it free from oil pump housing. - If relief valve is like that shown, drive out pin to remove oil pressure relief valve piston and spring.
 Refer to following inspection and reassembly procedures.

-If relief valve is a one-piece style, staked to oil pump housing removal should not be attempted, nor is internal servicing possible.
+If relief valve is a one-piece style, staked to oil pump housing, removal should not be attempted, nor is internal servicing possible.
 If a problem with relief valve is encountered, oil pump should be replaced.